akilahjahin/SAD_Project_Team_Fusion_CafeZestro_ManagementSystem/README.md

 # SAD_Team_Fusion_CaféZestro_Management_System
-**See the '  NOTE  ' & '  INSTRUCTIONS FOR OBSERVING CODES & CONTRIBUTIONS  '<br>scrolling downward at the end of the README.md file**
+**See the   '  NOTE  '   &   '  Instructions for observing codes and contributions  '<br>scrolling downward at the end of the README.md file**
 ## Project Overview
 Team Fusion's **CaféZestro Management System** is a web-based application designed to streamline operations and enhance staff experience at **CaféZestro**.
 It provides tools for managing orders, inventory, staff, and staff interactions, ultimately improving efficiency and satisfaction.